Pauwit/EyeSegmentation/README.md

     <img src="https://img.shields.io/badge/Hugging_Face-UResNet__OpticDisk__V1-blue?style=plastic&logo=huggingface&logoColor=yellow&link=https%3A%2F%2Fhuggingface.co%2FDigitalHolography%2FUResNet_OpticDisk_V1%2Ftree%2Fmain" alt="Hugging Face link">
 </a>

+This project is part of the [HoloVibes project](https://github.com/DigitalHolography/Holovibes).

-This repository provides a complete pipeline for semantic segmentation of optic disk from medical M0 images using a U-Res-Net convolutional neural network.
-The project includes scripts for dataset preparation, data augmentation, model training, and inference.
+This repository provides a complete pipeline for semantic segmentation/classification of optic disks, eye diaphragms and eye side from medical **M0** images generated from the [HoloDoppler application](https://github.com/DigitalHolography/HoloDoppler).

-The core of this project is a U-Net-based architecture with residual blocks (U-Res-Net) implemented in PyTorch.
-The model is trained to generate binary masks that accurately outline the optic disk region in grayscale eye images.
+This project heavily uses the Ultralytics' YOLO library.
+Their links can be found in the yolo.ipynb notebook.

-A pretrained model is available for download on the Hugging Face link above to run the inference locally.
+Pretrained models are available for download on the Hugging Face links above to run the prediction locally.

 ## Repository Structure

 ```
-├── create_dataset.ipynb  # (Experimental) Notebook for dataset preparation
+├── dataset.ipynb      # (EXPERIMENTAL) Notebook for dataset creation/preparation and manipulation
-├── detector.ipynb        # Notebook for running inference on an image
+├── detector.ipynb     # (DEPRECATED) Notebook for running predictions on U-ResNet models
+├── eye.ipynb          # Notebook for eye diaphragm prediction and vizualisation
+├── eye_side.ipynb     # Notebook for eye side prediction and vizualisation
-├── optic_disk.ipynb      # Main notebook for U-Res-Net training and evaluation
+├── optic_disk.ipynb   # Notebook for optic disk prediction and vizualisation
-├── unet.ipynb            # (Experimental) U-Net training on Carvana dataset
+├── unet.ipynb         # (DEPRECATED) Self made U-Net training with PyTorch
+├── uresnet.ipynb      # (DEPRECATED) Self made U-ResNet training with PyTorch
-└── pngs.txt              # List of image paths for dataset creation
+├── pngs.txt           # (INFORAMTION) List of image paths used for dataset creation
+└── yolo.ipynb         # Notebook for Ultralytics' YOLO information and training
 ```

-- **`optic_disk.ipynb`**: The primary notebook for this project.
-It contains the code for defining the U-Res-Net, setting up the dataset and dataloaders, running the training and validation loops, and visualizing results.
-- **`detector.ipynb`**: A streamlined notebook for detecting the optic disk in a single image using a pre-trained model.
-- **`create_dataset.ipynb`**: Provides functions to extract frames from video files and organize them into a dataset suitable for training.

-## Usage

-### Prerequisites

-You need a Python environment with the following libraries installed.
-A GPU with CUDA is highly recommended for training.

-- `torch` & `torchvision`
-- `opencv-python`
-- `scikit-image`
-- `numpy`
-- `matplotlib`
-- `Pillow (PIL)`
-- `tqdm`

-### 1. Dataset Preparation

-1. Place your training images in the `data/optic_disk/train/` directory.
-2. Place the corresponding binary masks in the `data/optic_disk/train_masks/` directory.
-Ensure that image and mask filenames match.

-### 2. Training the Model

-1. Open the `optic_disk.ipynb` notebook.
-2. Configure the training parameters in the first few cells, such as `DATASET_DIR`, `IMAGE_SIZE`, `LEARNING_RATE`, `BATCH_SIZE`, and `EPOCHS`.
-3. Execute all cells in the notebook to start the training process.
-4. The training loop will save the best model weights (based on validation Dice score) to the path specified by the `path` argument in the `train_uresnet` function (e.g., `models/optic_disk.pth`).
-5. Training progress, including loss and Dice scores for both training and validation sets, will be plotted at the end.

-### 3. Running Inference

-1. If you didn't train a model yourself, download it from the Hugging Face link above (e.g., in `"models/optic_disk.pth"`)
-2. Open the `detector.ipynb` notebook.
-3. Set the `MODEL_PATH` variable to the location of your trained model file (e.g., `"models/optic_disk.pth"`).
-4. Set the `IMAGE_PATH` variable to the path of the M0 image you want to process.
-5. (Optional) Set the `SAVE_PATH` variable to a file path if you wish to save the resulting mask as a PNG image.
-Set it to `None` to disable saving.
-6. Run all the cells in the notebook.
-A plot will be displayed showing the original image and the predicted mask side-by-side.

-## Results

-The U-Res-Net model is trained using a combined loss function (BCEWithLogitsLoss + Dice Loss) and achieves a high segmentation performance, with a **DICE coefficient of approximately 0.955** on the validation set.

-The inference script (`detector.ipynb`) applies a post-processing step that isolates the largest connected object in the predicted mask.
-This effectively removes any small, spurious detections and produces a clean, single-region segmentation of the optic disk, which is useful for subsequent analysis.
-The final output is a binary mask highlighting the detected optic disk region.
+The important notebooks for predictions :
+- **`eye.ipynb`**: Eye diaphragm segmentation
+- **`eye_side.ipynb`**: Eye side classification
+- **`optic_disk.ipynb`**: Optic disk segmentation